decipher2k/Bluetooth-Controller-Proxy/README.md

 FIFA 22 can be played ok via wifi 5ghz, but for games without input prediction, you should use USB tethering.<br>
 Whe using USB tethering, you should disable mobile data on your mobile phone, or it could drain your mobile data contingent!<br>
 <br>
-When installing the android apk, a warning about the author of the app being unknow will be shown, that's because it uses a self-signed certificate.<br>
+When installing the android apk, a warning about the author of the app being unknow will be shown.
+That's because it uses a self-signed certificate.<br>
 If you get asked to upload the app for scanning, please do so!
 It helps me getting it trusted by Google.<br>